Stage 3 water restrictions are in effect for all North Cowichan water systems. Sprinkling is not permitted at this time.

 Blue-Green Algae - Frequently Asked Questions

-Blue-green algae growth is relatively common in many urban lakes on Vancouver Island.
-In the case of Quamichan Lake, human activity since the turn of the last century has led to Quamichan Lake becoming eutrophic.
-Blue-green algae has been observed on Quamichan Lake as far back to the 1950s.
+Blue-green algae blooms are commonly seen in urban lakes on Vancouver Island and across the globe.
+In the case of Quamichan Lake, human activity since the turn of the last century has elevated nutrient levels in Quamichan Lake such that it is now hyper eutrophic.
+The earliest reports of Blue-green algae blooms in Quamichan Lake date back to the 1930s.

 What is blue-green algae?

 Blue-green algae, or ‘cyanobacteria’ are photosynthetic bacteria.
 They use energy from the sun to make their own food.
 Like other photosynthetic organisms, they also produce oxygen.
 Unfortunately, this oxygen production is more than offset by the digestion of dead blue-green algae by other bacteria living in the lake.
 The oxygen consumed by these other bacteria usually removes all the oxygen from water deeper than 3 meters during most summers.
 Blue-green algae blooms cover the entire lake surfaces and in some cases produce toxins.
 Of particular concern in Quamichan lake is the microcystin, a toxin that is harmful to people, pets, fish, and other wildlife.

 Why is blue-green algae growing in Quamichan Lake?